emanuelastetsko/emanuelastetsko/README.md

 - ✈️ A happy victim of wanderlust.
 - 📚 Not only a tech enthusiast, but also a bookworm.
 - 🔭 Currently searching for new ideas to develop.
-- 🎯 2023 goal: start my new career as a web developer!

 <!---